emmacadavra/creature-feature-react/README.md

 - Although it is not currently reused in the project, PostFilters is a reusable component as it can be inserted into any page.
 - PopularProfiles is reused on the homepage and profile page, and contains MiniProfile which is reused throughout PopularProfiles

-The AuthContext and ProfileDataContext providers are also reuseable by nature and the functions within them are utilised frequently in the project.
+The AuthContext and ProfileDataContext providers are also reusable by nature and the functions within them are utilised frequently in the project.

 ## **Technologies and Dependencies**